 Regulation 102 states that when a non-resident employee is paid for rendering services in Canada, their employer is subject to the same withholding, remitting, and reporting obligations as those for Canadian resident employees.
-Regulation 102 withholdings are not necessary the final amount of Canadian taxes that the employees owes; rather it is an installment against the taxes that they might ultimately need to pay.
+Regulation 102 withholdings are not necessarily the final amount of Canadian taxes that the employees owe; rather it is an instalment against the taxes that they might ultimately need to pay.

 What are my obligations as an Employer?

 As an employer paying an employee providing services in Canada, you need to withhold and remit withholding tax and potentially other source deductions (e.g. Canada Pension Plan contributions, Employment Insurance Premiums) unless a waiver of withholding tax has been issued by the Canada Revenue Agency (CRA).

 Note that these obligations extend to non-residents of Canada employing either resident or nonresident employees for services performed in Canada.